Research

 Opacities for the H2+ quasi-molecule

-The energy levels of H2+ are different from the levels of neutral hydrogen, so that its spectra shows a distinct set of lines.
+During my masters in Astronomy, I developed theoretical work and was able to significantly improve line broadening models for the quasi-molecule H2+, a transient molecule formed in collisions between protons and hydrogen.
+The energy levels of H2+ are different from the levels of neutral hydrogen, hence its spectrum shows a distinct set of lines.
 These so-called satellite lines are especially prominent in UV spectra of blue stars, such as white dwarfs, blue horizontal branch stars (BHBs), and λ Bootis stars.
 The opacity tables are available on VizieR can be easily used with Synspec.

 Related work: arXiv:1501.05609.